-The Code assumes the commitment of every student to advocate and practise respect for all people, regardless of gender or gender identity, race, religion, disability, marital status, sexual orientation or any other attribute.
+The Code assumes the commitment of every student to advocate and practise respect for all people, regardless of gender or gender identity, sexual orientation, race, religion, disability, marital status, or any other attribute.
+St Mark's College has a whole-of-institution commitment to promoting gender equality, respect, diversity, and inclusion, and expects this to be reflected in the behaviour of all members of the College.